zacwasielewski/shopify-responsive-images/README.md

 - **What's up with that chunk of Javascript?**

+  It's a necessary hack.
 Shopify unfortunately doesn't tell us the width of an image, only the length of its *longest side*.
-But `srcset` must know an image's width to work accurately.
+But `srcset` *must* know an image's width to work accurately.
 So as a workaround, that bit of Javascript analyzes the image as soon as it loads, determine its actual width, and updates the srcset attribute.

-TODO
+- **Will this work in all browsers?**

----
+  Yes.
+However, [native `srcset` support](http://caniuse.com/#feat=srcset) is relatively new, so if you need to support older browsers, then also include the [Picturefill](http://scottjehl.github.io/picturefill/) library.